kevinhbhimani/EH-Drift/README.md

 ### Compile the Program

+The Makefile is set for compilation on NERSC.
+If using the UNC cluster, delete the Makefile and rename Makefile_unc to Makefile

 1. **Load the required NERSC modules**
    ```bash
    module load craype-accel-nvidia80    # or the module matching your GPU family